 During AI pilots where leaders needed confidence the foundations were solid before scaling

-Along the way, I’ve led and advised teams across customer success, operations, and go-to-market functions.
+Along the way, I’ve led and advised teams across customer success, revenue operations, and go-to-market functions.
 I’ve seen firsthand how even well-funded initiatives can stall when adoption is treated as an afterthought, and how quickly momentum can return when teams are aligned around clear outcomes.

 This perspective shapes how I approach every engagement.
 Practical, grounded, and focused on results that last beyond go-live.